 Reviewing training types: Choose the type of training you wish to search for: live webinars or on demand webinars.

-Training Request Form: Once you have determined which course you wish to attend, request attendance using the training request form found here:
+Training Request Form: Once you have determined which course you wish to attend, request attendance using the training request form found here: Aurora Training Request Form

 Routing the Training Request Form: The form is automated via Doc-u-sign, when you click on the link it will ask you to provide your information and your supervisors information.
 Complete the form as instructed, it will then route to your supervisor for review and approval.
 Once it has been approved by your supervisor, it will route to the DOADPMTraining@wisconsin.gov inbox for review/approval by the training team.
 Both you and HR will receive a copy of the form that is routed for your records.